bryanlancy/Carputer/docs/BUILDROOT_SETUP.md

 ---

-## 14. Next Steps
+## 15. Next Steps
 - Implement `board/carputer/post-build.sh` to install boot video, configure splash service, and copy default configs.
 - Prototype the hub app as a Qt/QML or Electron application; determine runtime requirements and add them to the Buildroot package.
-- Design CAN data schema exposed by the Arduino bridge; define gRPC/DBus interfaces for applets.
+- Define IPC contracts (e.g., gRPC/DBus/ZeroMQ schemas) that let companion devices or applets plug in protocol handlers such as CAN decoding without modifying the hub.
 - Add automated GitHub Actions job that runs `make carputer_defconfig && make nconfig savedefconfig` to detect configuration drift.

 Keep this file updated as the system evolves.
 Document every new dependency or kernel tweak so rebuilding the image months later is painless.